pkp/pkp-docs/orcid/en/appendix-testing-orcid-sandbox.md

-# Appendix:  Testing the ORCID Sandbox
+# Appendix:  Testing in the ORCID Sandbox

 ORCID provides the option to test the ORCID plugin in a Sandbox environment before using it in the live Production environment of your OJS journal or OPS server.
 Testing the plugin in the Sandbox will allow you to do the following:
 * Check that the ORCID plugin works in your installation